shutiansong/nyc-taxi-data-platform/README.md

     ...
     2024-12

-Each `batch_id` represents an independent processing unit.
+The same `batch_id` represents the same logical processing unit throughout the pipeline.

-The batch design supports:

-- deterministic monthly processing
+This provides a consistent basis for:

 - idempotent reruns
 - historical backfills
 - partition-level replacement
-- recovery from partial failures

-Rerunning the same batch replaces the corresponding batch data instead of appending another copy of the same records.
+- batch-level validation
+- operational metadata tracking

+Raw monthly Parquet files are first written to MinIO:

+    s3a://<bucket>/raw/<batch_id>/

+Spark then reads the corresponding raw batch and writes processed data back to MinIO:

+    s3a://<bucket>/base/<batch_id>/
+    s3a://<bucket>/quarantine/<batch_id>/

+The processed Base and Quarantine datasets are exposed to StarRocks through external tables.

 ---

-# Spark ELT & Data Quality
+# Data Quality

-Spark performs the batch ELT processing between the Raw, Base, and Quarantine layers.
+Spark performs data cleansing and quality validation during batch processing.

-Each source record is classified into one of three quality states:
+Each record is classified into one of three quality states:

+    clean
+    suspicious
+    critical

+The routing strategy is:

 | Quality Status | Destination |
 |----------------|-------------|